Skip to content

 • Create remote node records

-• Fill name, namespace, and optional base_url
+• Fill name, transport mode, and optional base_url

 • Generate the enroll command the follower needs to run after saving